 I tend to get obsessive when it comes to getting a recipe just right.
 This one took my many tries and is some amalgamation of recipes I found across the internet and in some of my favorite cookbooks.
 There are 3 very important ingredients that you need to get it just right.

 That famous cookie recipe from the yellow bag of chocolate chips has you cream butter with the sugars.
 When you do this, you are whipping air into the mixture, which will in turn give you a lighter, more cake-like cookie.
 Now, I have nothing against that kind of cookie, but you won’t get that chew.
 When you melt butter, there is less air so you don’t get that aerated cookie dough.
-If you want to go the extra mile, brown your butter.

 Dutch Processed Cocoa Powder